tensorflow/tensorflow/g3doc/LangRef.md

 continuous design provides a framework to lower from dataflow graphs to high-performance target-specific code.

-MLIR stands for one of "Multi-Level IR" or "Multi-dimensional Loop IR" or "Machine Learning IR" - the MLIR team prefers the first interpretation.
 This document defines and describes the key concepts in MLIR, and is intended to be a dry reference document - [rationale documentation](Rationale.md) and other content is hosted elsewhere.

 MLIR is designed to be used in three different forms: a human-readable textual